AlexcellentArt/ThriftMe/README.md

 ## Links
 Schema: https://excalidraw.com/#room=e1f286c406e7b47cde60,rx2xjW0JKKU-enfKHmZEvQ
 Wireframe: https://wireframepro.mockflow.com/view/ThriftShopHomePage#/page/a36a40c272df4b29ab72bd1dad7fa2ed/mode/view

+## How To Make A Pull Request
+1. Go To GitHub
+2. Click On Pull Requests tab, which is in the upper left corner directly below the projects' name
+3. Look for the big green New Pull Request button on the middle left side of the screen
+4. Click it
+5. Click on your branch name
+6. Click on Create Pull Request
+7. Set Reviewers to AlexcellentArt at least
+8. Set Projects to Thrift Shop MVP
+9. Set Assignees to yourself
+10. Set a Label
+10. Write a Description of why you're wanting to merge to main and what would be changed by the merge.
+11. Write a Title
+12. Click Create Pull Request
+13. Notify Alex In Slack

 ## Rules
 1. Thou Shalt Not Commit to Main
 2. Thou Shalt Make and Work On A Clearly Named Branch